-NFT hydroponic systemsare set up with plants in channels that have the nutrient solution running through them.
+NFT hydroponic systems are set up with plants in channels that have the nutrient solution running through them.
 The nutrient solution doesn’t fill the channel but flows on the bottom, so the nutrients flow over the bottom of the plant’s root system.
-The gap between the top of the channel and the nutrient solution at the bottom provide the oxygen need for the plant’s roots to breathe.
+The gap between the top of the channel and the nutrient solution at the bottom provides the oxygen needed for the plant’s roots to breathe.

 Ebb and flow hydroponic systems are set up on timers or with siphons to drain the nutrient solution from the grow bed, exposing the plant’s roots to oxygen.
 When the water drains from the grow bed the plant’s root system is exposed to the air.